IBM-OSS-Support/DataSynchronization/README.md

 ### What is DataSynchronization?

-DataSynchronization is an effortlessly navigable, exceptionally high-functioning data integration solution designed for seamless real-time synchronization of extensive datasets.
-It excels in the stable and efficient synchronization of tens of billions of records on a daily basis.
-IBM Data Synchronization combines the power of SeaTunnel with extensive database architecture of IBM Storage Solutions to provide a seamless data integration experience.
+DataSynchronization is easy to use, high performing data integration solution designed for seamless real-time synchronization of large datasets.
+It excels in consistent synchronization of tens of billions of records on a daily basis with zero data loss.
+IBM Data Synchronization combines the power of Open Source Apache SeaTunnel with support for hundreds of data connectors to provide a seamless data integration experience.

 * IBM Community Blogpost: https://community.ibm.com/community/user/dataops/blogs/harsh-mittal/2024/01/06/ibm-data-synchronisation-launch-announcement
 * User Guide for the DataSynchronization UI: https://community.ibm.com/community/user/dataops/blogs/harsh-mittal/2024/01/08/creating-your-first-ibm-data-synchronization-job